Woman holding wine glass in Hong Kong

 Oola Petite restaurant and bar in Wan Chai Hong Kong

-Just around the corner from Ted’s Lookout is Oola Petite, a laid-back cafe/restaurant with an amazing drinks deal throughout the week.
-On the weekend this happening Wan Chai happy hour runs from 5-8 PM and you can grab yourself a glass of prosecco for just HK$30 – around US$4!
+Oola Petite is a a laid-back cafe/restaurant with an amazing drinks deal throughout the week from 3-8 PM.
+On the weekend and public holidays this happening Wan Chai happy hour runs from 3-7 PM and you can grab yourself a glass of prosecco for just HK$50!
 To sop up some of the alcohol make sure you order a serving of thick cut french fries from the kitchen.

 Speakeasy in Hong Kong